 For each of the three findings above the Panel may additionally impose one of the penalties detailed in the Student disciplinary regulations.
+Warning(s), condition(s) or undertaking(s) may also be applied.

 - 45. The findings of a Fitness to Practise Panel take immediate effect. - 46.
-Where a Fitness to Practise Panel finds that there has been a breach of the University's requirements for professional behaviour that can be repaired (see regulation 44 (ii) above) the Panel will produce a Corrective Action Plan which will specify what the student needs to do to repair the breach and how the completion of the repair is to be monitored and confirmed.
+Where a Fitness to Practise Panel finds that there has been a breach of the University's requirements for professional behaviour that can be repaired (see regulation 44 (ii) above) the Panel will produce a Corrective Action Plan (undertakings) which will specify what the student needs to do to repair the breach and how the completion of the repair is to be monitored and confirmed.
 If a Corrective Action Plan to repair the breach cannot be identified, the student's programme of study will be terminated, as the student cannot continue on a programme that leads to eligibility to apply for Registration.